mandarc64/DiscourseAnalyzer/README.md

 * `a_id`: The answer id, same as those in `role_annotation.jsonl`.
 * `target_all_labels`: A string containing all annotated roles, separated by comma for each sentence in the paragraph, used to calculate `Match-any` metric.

-Below is the process to reproduce their results.
+Below is the process to generate the output.

 ### Install the requirements
 ```bash